WillBerner/COMP410/README.md

 A5: Directed Graph with a topological sort algorithm

-A6: Dijkstra's algorithm for finding the since source shortest path (weigthed edges)
+A6: Dijkstra's algorithm for single source shortest path (weigthed edges)